AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ```
 Just copy your individual URLs from the Virtualsmarthome web site.
 The JSON version is the preferred option (short response).

-For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/679f133bf7162803b51e32012d9674ca8e168aaa/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L38) is sored in the code.
+For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/679f133bf7162803b51e32012d9674ca8e168aaa/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L38) is stored in the code.
 The certificate will expire in September 2021.
 It has to be updated then.

 To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site an click on lock symbol left to the URL.
 Then show details of connection, further information and show certificate.
 Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) and then on "PEM (Certificate)".
 The certificate text have to be copied into the sketch to update.